m4icol/m4icol/README.md

 ## 👨‍💻 // I'm Maickol Rivera
 ###
-I started creating my own web pages by learning HTML and CSS.
-To improve my design skills, I immersed myself in layout using Figma.
-Over time, the need for adding interactivity to my projects for that, leading me to explore the world of JavaScript.
-Later on, with the goal of developing a personal project and creating my own application, I decided to delve into Dart, enabling me to build applications with Flutter.
+Hi!
+My name is Maickol Rivera and I began creating web pages for fun at the age of 15, never imagining it would become one of my greatest passions.
+Over time, I have expanded my skills, exploring JavaScript, Astro, and React.

-Additionally, during my academic training, I get knowledge in C++, Java, and Python.
+Additionally, I learned to develop applications with Flutter for a school project.
+In this setting, I also acquired skills in programming with C++ and Java.
 ##

 ### ✨ A Web/Mobile Developer and UI/UX Designer